Top Nutrients for Brain Health

-Your remarkable brain only makes up about 2% of your body weight yet it consumes 20% of your oxygen and calories.1 It not only gives rise to memories, thoughts, and emotions, it helps regulate every aspect of your body.
-Maintaining a healthy, fit brain is critical to the quality of life as we age.2 And indeed, as a population, we’re aging.
-Over the next two decades, those 65 and older will soar to 72 million—that’s 1 in 5 Americans.
-And it’s predicted that the majority of 65-year-olds alive now will live into their 90s.3 Fortunately, research has identified the top nutrients for brain health, which have been shown in clinical trials to promote healthy memory and mood, so people can enjoy life well into their golden years.
+Your remarkable brain makes up only about 2% of your body weight, yet it consumes 20% of your oxygen and calories.1 It not only gives rise to memories, thoughts, and emotions, it helps regulate every aspect of your body.
+Maintaining a healthy, fit brain is critical to your quality of life as you age.2 And indeed, as a population, we’re getting older.
+In 2019, there were 54 million Americans aged 65.
+Over the next two decades, that will increase to an incredible 81 million, or 25% of all Americans.
+Since 27% of older people report cognitive difficulties, the number of Americans struggling with their brain health will soar.3

 L-carnitine exists as two forms in the body.
 One is straight L-carnitine.
 The other is acetyl-L-carnitine (ALCAR).
-L-carnitine does not cross the blood-brain barrier (BBB) and enter the central nervous system.
-Instead, it remains in the periphery and feeds cells in the muscles, liver, and other tissues.
-The body can convert L-carnitine into ALCAR, which, in contrast to L-carnitine, can cross the BBB and enter your central nervous system (CNS) and nourish the brain.
+Only ALCAR crosses the BBB and enters your central nervous system (CNS) to directly nourish your brain.

-Both L-carnitine and ALCAR play a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
-This is especially important in the brain since the brain requires a lot of energy.
+ALCAR plays a key role in energy metabolism by shuttling fatty acids into its energy-producing pathway.
+This is especially important in your brain since it requires a lot of energy.
 It’s also thought to be neuroprotective.

 In animal studies, ALCAR protected the brain’s mitochondria (our cell’s energy powerhouses) and reversed mitochondrial decay.
 In one study, feeding aged animals ALCAR not only restored mitochondrial function and lowered oxidative stress in the brain, but it also led to better cognition and more physical activity.4 And when ALCAR was added to the drinking water of aged mice for eight weeks, high levels of oxidative molecules were restored to the lower levels found in young mice.
 Older mice also began to behave a bit more like young mice, exploring the margins of their cage more often rather than staying in the center.5 In other mice studies, combining a sulfur compound called alpha-lipoic acid (ALA) and ALCAR reduced the number of damaged mitochondria in the neurons and improved brain function.6